-Join the Tjapukai warriors to learn about hunting and weapons.
+Join the Tjapukai warriors to learn about Aboriginal weapons and hunting tools.

-Enter the world of men’s lore which carries the responsibility of strict clan discipline and tribal warfare.
-Learn about the traditional tools used for hunting including the unique uses for a variety of different shaped boomerangs.
+Enter the world of Aboriginal men’s lore, which carries the responsibility of strict clan discipline and tribal warfare.
+Learn about the traditional Aboriginal weapons and hunting tools used for hunting including the unique uses for a variety of different shaped boomerangs.

 Spears are made from long saplings which can be bent over a flame to straighten it.
 They can be short or long with the rainforest people using shorter spears so they would not get entangled in the forest.
 Fishing spears have four or five prongs which are held in place with resin from trees and tied with sinew from a kangaroo or with bush string.

 When you visit Tjapukai you’ll be able to touch and feel these real hunting tools and weapons, and watch a demonstration led by Aboriginal people on how these tools were used to gather food and defend their tribe from warfare.